Amitgm/Customer_segmentation_k_means_and_DBSCAN/README.md

 - **Insights:** Actionable conclusions drawn from the clustering process to better understand customer behavior, product segmentation, and more.

 #### **Methodology**
+- **Data Preprocessing:**
-- **Data Preprocessing:** The dataset is cleaned, missing values are handled, and relevant features are extracted for analysis.
+- The dataset is cleaned, missing values are handled, and relevant features are extracted for analysis.
 - **Clustering Implementation:**
   - **K-Means:** Clustering: Applied to partition customers into 5 distinct segments based on their RFM characteristics.
   - **DBSCAN:** Utilized to detect outliers and noise, providing a more nuanced understanding of the data distribution.
 - **Model Evaluation:**

-- Download the zip file and upload it to your Google Colab notebook
+- The CatBoost algorithm is employed to classify data points based on the cluster labels.
+The model achieves high accuracy and F1 scores, as evidenced by the confusion matrix.
-- Run the Notebook
+- **Visualization:**
+- The clustering results are visualized using 2D and 3D plots, showcasing the formation of clusters and the distribution of data points.

 #### **Results**
 - Identified 5 distinct customer segments using K-Means clustering.